xariadavis/Inventory-Application/README.md

 # Xaria Davis COP 3330 Application Assignment 2

 Beginner project for COP3330

-Shelved is GUI-based desktop application that allows a user to track their personal inventory.
+Shelved is a GUI-based desktop application that allows a user to track their personal inventory.

 # Demo
 ![Shelved Demo](demo/demo.gif)